LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 likelihood ratio test that is typically used for GLMs, as the QL F-test accounts for the uncertainty in dispersion estimation.
-One *p*-value is produced for each window, representing the evidence against the null hypothesis (i.e., no DB).
-For this analysis, the comparison is parametrized such that the reported log-fold changes represent that of pro-B cells over mature B counterparts.
+One *p*-value is produced for each window, representing the evidence against the null hypothesis (i.e., that no DB is present in the window).
+For this analysis, the comparison is parametrized such that the reported log-fold change for each window represents that of the coverage in pro-B cells over their mature B counterparts.

     contrast <- makeContrasts(proB-matureB, levels=design)
     res <- glmQLFTest(fit, contrast=contrast)